advanced-security/GSSAR/README.md

 ## Issues and Feedback

-If you find any issues, or have any feedback regarding this initative, please open an [issue](https://github.com/NickLiffen/GSSAR/issues/new) on this repository.
+If you find any issues, or have any feedback regarding this initiative, please open an [issue](https://github.com/NickLiffen/GSSAR/issues/new) on this repository.

 ## Contributing

 Please open an issue and let's discuss your thoughts on what can be made better.
 Then feel free to raise a pull request on this repository.
-This initative welcomes feedback from the community!
+This initiative welcomes feedback from the community!

 ## FAQ's